 - 24/7 customer service support

-Petplan does not cover pre-existing conditions, wellness care, or cosmetic and elective procedures.
+Fetch does not cover pre-existing conditions, wellness care, or cosmetic and elective procedures.
 Also, it is not available in New Brunswick and Quebec.

-Trupanion is a pet insurance company that has been around since 2000 when it was initially known as Vetinsurance in Vancouver.
+Trupanion is a pet insurance company that has been around since 2000.
+It was initially known as Vetinsurance in Vancouver.

 Other features of this pet insurance provider include: